yasp/yasp/doc/hardware/PushButton.md

 # PushButton
 Button which sets its output to `1` as long as the user presses it.
+If the button is pressed while the shift-key is pressed the button will stay pressed even if the button is not clicked anymore.

 ![pushbutton](pushbutton.png)